fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-4/assignment-4.md

     - +5 points: Create a new multi-view visualization that uses a different interaction method from Task 3 (e.g., navigation instead of filtering, or different spatial arrangement techniques).
 - Task 5: Spatial visualization
     - +5 points: Add a meaningful spatial visualization to your dataflow.
+- Task 6: Formal description of your system
+    - +5 points: Create a formal description of your system.

 #### Task 0: Setting up Curio locally